GentleZhu/pose_machine/README.md

 This will write to ./Realistic_rendering/batchXX.json and ...

-	2. Set up blueprints in the UE4 projects, look at setloop and mainmap blueprints in the project

-Step by Step(take realistic rendering as example):
+	2. Set up blueprints in the UE4 projects, look at setloop and mainmap blueprints in the project Step by Step(take realistic rendering as example)
 		1. Open Project Realistic_rendering(it should work in your settings)
 		2. You may need set up lua scripts path properly

 	3. Run the engine in standalone game and wait for image generation
 		1. Hit the pull down bar of 'play' in top toolbar
 		2. Choose play in a standalone game, it should capture 1280*1024 images in data/screenshots/

-	4. Set up json path and generate json file via engine_scripts/genJSON.py
+		3. Set up json path and generate json file via engine_scripts/genJSON.py

 ## Training

-        1. Run ./scripts/genLMDB.py
-@todo which json file should this step read?
-The output of which step?
-I update the json file in genLMDB.py, specifically it uses output of step 4.
+        1. Run ./scripts/genLMDB.py (I update the json file in genLMDB.py, specifically it uses output of step 4.)
         2. Modify and run setLayers to setup caffe configuration files
         3. Find and run train_pose.sh under above configuration path(you can try to train this on CMU skynet server, where I setup caffe stuffs already)
         4. You can find generated lmdb files on skynet server.
 You can download it to your local machine.